The Malahat Review: History

-Structure

-The Malahat Review is published by the Faculties of Humanities and Fine Arts, at the University of Victoria.
-It is staffed by the editor, managing editor, a webmaster, and one to two Work Study students.
-The volunteer editorial committee is divided into three boards: poetry, fiction, and creative nonfiction.
-The Department of Writing Internship students complete the staff structure.

 Awards

-The Malahat Review has been nominated for the Western Magazine Award Foundation's Magazine of the Year award eight times, winning it in 1993.
-Twenty-two Malahat authors have featured in the National Magazine Awards Foundation's roster of finalists, taking home three gold and seven silver awards.
-Stories by Malahat Review writers have won the M&S Journey Prize six times.
-Marilyn Harris' début short story Icarus Again, published in the April 1967 issue, and the 2000 Malahat Review Novella Prize winner The Deep, by Mary Swan, won the O. Henry Awards.
+Ninety-two Malahat Review authors have featured in the National Magazine Awards Foundation's roster of finalists, taking home nineteen gold and thirteen silver awards to date.
+Stories by Malahat Review writers have won the M&S Journey Prize eight times, with a total of thirty-nine stories anthologized.
+Marilyn Harris' début short story "Icarus Again," published in April 1967's issue #2, and Mary Swan's Malahat Review Novella Prize winner "The Deep" published in July 2000's issue #131, won the PEN/O. Henry Award.
+Katherine Magyarody's début short story and Malahat Review Open Season Fiction Award winner "Goldhawk," published in April 2016's issue #194, was one of the twelve winners of the 2017 PEN/Robert J. Dau Short Story Prize for Emerging Writers.

 Contests

 The Malahat Review holds a variety of contests each year:

-Open Season Awards: submissions accepted for poetry, fiction, and creative nonfiction - entries are due the first of November each year.
-Winners are published in the Spring edition.
+Open Season Awards: November 1 deadline, three CAD$2,000 prizes (one for each genre).
+Submissions accepted for poetry, fiction, and creative nonfiction.
+Winners are published in the spring issue.

-Novella Prize/Long Poem Prize: The Novella Prize and Long Poem Prize alternate in even and odd years respectively.
-Regardless of genre, the winning entry or entries appear in the Summer issue.
+Novella Prize/Long Poem Prize: February 1 deadline.
+The Novella Prize (one CAD$2,000 prize) and Long Poem Prize (two CAD$1,250 prizes) alternate in even and odd years respectively.
+Regardless of genre, the winning entry or entries appear in the summer issue.

-Far Horizons Awards: These are short form contests.
-The Fall Horizons Award for Short Fiction is given during odd years, and the Far Horizons Award for poetry is given in even.
-This contest is only open to writers who have not yet published in book form for the genre in question.
-Winners are published in the Fall issue.
+Far Horizons Award for Poetry/Far Horizons Award for Short Fiction: May 1 deadline, one CAD$1,250 prize.
+The Far Horizons Award for Poetry is given in even years, the Far Horizons Award for Short Fiction is given during odd years.
+These are short form contests only open to writers who have not yet published in book form for the genre in question.
+Winners are published in the fall issue.

-Constance Rooke Creative Nonfiction Prize: This contest was established in 2007, with the winning entry appearing in the Winter issue.
-Submissions are due each 1 August.
+Constance Rooke Creative Nonfiction Prize: August 1 deadline, one CAD$1,250 prize.
+This contest was established in 2007, with the winning entry appearing in the winter issue.